-With regard to the phenolic acids, gallic acid is the compound found in the highest concentration.
-Other phenolic acids found in Clove are the caffeic, ferulic, ellagic and salicylic acids.
-Flavonoids as kaempferol, quercetin and its derivatives (glycosylated) are also found in Clove in lower concentrations.
+Active Constituents With regard to phenolic acids, gallic acid is the compound found in the highest concentration.
+Other phenolic acids found in Clove are the caffeic, ferulic, ellagic, and salicylic acids.
+Flavonoids as kaempferol, quercetin, and their derivatives (glycosylated) are also found in Clove in lower concentrations.

 Concentrations up to 18% of essential oil can be found in the Clove flower buds.
 Roughly, 89% of the Clove essential oil is eugenol and 5% to 15% is eugenol acetate and β-cariofileno.
 Another important compound found in the essential oil of Clove in concentrations up to 2.1% is α-humulen.
 Other volatile compounds present in lower concentrations in Clove essential oil are β-pinene, limonene, farnesol, benzaldehyde, 2-heptanone, and ethyl hexanoate.

-Clove has been shown to have analgesic properties, particularly towards tooth pain.
+Clove has been shown to have analgesic properties, particularly for tooth pain.
 Powdered Clove or Clove oil can be rubbed directly to the gum.

-One study determined the antifungal activity of Clove oil on many different strains of fungi.
-The analysis showed that eugenol was the main compound responsible for the antifungal activity due to lysis of the spores and micelles.
-Results also suggest that eugenol could be a promising antifungal agent for treatment for vaginal candida (1)
+Antifungal One study determined the antifungal activity of Clove oil on many different strains of fungi.
+The analysis showed that eugenol was the main compound responsible for the antifungal activity due to the lysis of the spores and micelles.
+Results also suggest that eugenol could be a promising antifungal agent for the treatment of vaginal candida (1)

-The antiviral activity of eugeniin from Clove and from Geum japonicum, was tested effective against herpes virus strains by the inhibition of the viral DNA sythesis.
+Antiviral The antiviral activity of eugeniin from Clove and from Geum japonicum, was tested effective against herpes virus strains by the inhibition of the viral DNA synthesis.
 (1)

 - Powdered Cloves can be taken in capsule form 3-6 Cloves daily as needed for up to 6 weeks for parasite treatment.